wazuh/wazuh-documentation/source/user-manual/capabilities/auditing-whodata/who-windows.rst

 The who-data monitoring functionality uses the Microsoft Windows auditing subsystem to get the related information about who made modifications in a monitored directory.
 These changes produce audit events that are processed by *syscheck* and reported to the manager.
 This feature is only compatible with systems greater than Windows Vista.

-For the correct operation of this auditing subsystem, it is necessary to have configured some Local Audit Policies and the SACLs of each configured directory from which to receive these events.
+For the correct operation of the who-data feature, it is necessary to have configured some Local Audit Policies as well as the SACLs of each monitored directory.
 Wazuh automatically performs this task when the tag ``whodata="yes"`` is declared within the ``directories`` statement in the ``ossec.conf`` file:

 .. code-block:: xml